naruaika/grapik-quran/README.md

 - Navigate to any specific page/surah/ayah/juz/hizb/quarter/manzil/ruku
 - Download and read translation in 39 languages
 - Download and listen recitation by 41 reciters
-- Search for imlaei and tarajem/tafaser texts
+- Search for imlaei/tarajem/tafaser by text/transliteration
+- Search the table of contents (Indonesian only)
 - Bookmark any page

 ## Background